liong-t/aiap12_group1_sharing/draft2.md

 The **model** is a pre-trained neural network used for predicting a slightly less noisy image or residual (difference between the slightly less noisy image and the input image).
 It takes a noisy sample and a timestep as inputs to predict a less noisy output sample.

-For the purposes of this blog we will be focusing on the inferencing aspect of the diffusers library which occurs in the diffusion pipeline.
-If you however wish to read up on the training portion please go to this [jupyter notebook](https://colab.research.google.com/gist/anton-l/f3a8206dae4125b93f05b1f5f703191d/diffusers_training_example.ipynb#scrollTo=67640279-979b-490d-80fe-65673b94ae00).

 The `model` API allows us to download a model's configuration and weights from a repo, using the `from_pretrained()` method.
 After you download for the first time, it is cached locally, so subsequent execution will be faster.
 [3] The Unet model is a PyTorch torch.nn.Module class.

 We can print out the model's configuration to take a look.
 Some of the more important config parameters are annotated below in the code.